-If you missed, please read this article Part 1 - How to Mix Rap and Hip-Hop Vocals: Preparation.
+If you missed it, please read this article Part 1 - How to Mix Rap and Hip-Hop Vocals: Preparation.

 So, we’re going on with how to mix rap and hip-hop vocals.
 In this part, we’re going to consider types of compression and equalization and the use of de-essing techniques.

 6. Rap vocal compression